nguyen-tho/face-recognition-with-deep-face/README.md

    ![find_identity](https://github.com/nguyen-tho/simple-attendance-system/blob/master/img_src/find_identity.png)

-9. Contact:
+#9.
+Contact:

     Please contact with me at this email address to discuss: nguyencongtho116@gmail.com

+#10.
+New update
+   - Create API with Flask
+   - How to run API
+     ```sh
+     python app.py
+     # app.py is API code
+     # default server is localhost with port 80/127.0.0.1:80 (http port)
+     ```